 Smith, Carlos Scrapbook: (ca. 1900) Contains newspaper clippings regarding fossils, minerals, and the geology and archaeology of the west.

 Sociability Tour Scrapbook: Compiled by Dan L. Kennedy in 1935, the scrapbook documents the Colorado – Kansas- Texas – Oklahoma “Goodwill Tour” taken by a group of prominent Colorado Springs businessmen.

-Sutton, Leonard Geology Collection: 1 cubic foot of booklets and speech transcripts pertaining to geology, mining, and mineral law in Colorado, the western United States and Africa.
+Sutton, Leonard Geology Collection: One cubic foot of booklets and speech transcripts pertaining to geology, mining, and mineral law in Colorado, the western United States, and Africa.

-Taylor, Grace Family Collection: (1969-1984) Three folders of color photographs, news clipplings and ephemera related to Grace and Joe Taylor and the Taylor Travel Agency in Colorado Springs.
+Taylor, Grace Family Collection: (1969-1984) Three folders of color photographs, news clippings, and ephemera related to Grace and Joe Taylor and the Taylor Travel Agency in Colorado Springs.

 United States Meteorological Service Collection: (1873-1894) Weekly weather records from the Colorado Springs weather station.